 Birmingham's NHS hospitals are renowned for their quality of care, facilities, training and research.

-Central Birmingham is home to some fantastic state-of-the-art medical facilities and specialised hospitals close to the City Centre.
+Central Birmingham and the surrounding areas are home to some fantastic state-of-the-art medical facilities and specialised hospitals close to the City Centre.
 These include one of Europe's leading hospitals - The Queen Elizabeth Hospital Birmingham - and the University Hospitals Birmingham Foundation Trust which has highly specialised cardiac, liver, oncology and neurosurgery services.

 On top of these brilliant facilities for patients, there are also a variety of vacancies and positions available within these hospitals for healthcare professionals moving to the area.
 QEHB alone employs more than 8,000 staff between its two hospital sites.